-Thousands flocked to the U.S. Capitol on December 24, 1913, for Washington’s first Christmas tree lighting celebration
+Thousands flocked to the U.S. Capitol for first Christmas tree lighting

 On Christmas Eve 1913, over 20,000 spectators gathered at the U.S. Capitol building for the first national Christmas celebration in Washington, DC.
 After a sunny morning, the Nation’s capital saw increasing cloudiness throughout the afternoon, with a high of 46°F after a low of 34°F. A faint solar halo was observed at 11:05 a.m.—evidence that high cirrus clouds, ahead of a storm system, were present.